Tool 4: Resisting the Quick Fix

 - Travel light.
 See what it’s like to carry around only what you think you will probably need.
-If you are heavily pregnant and you realize you cannot carry all your groceries home with you, someone will lend you their cell phone to call someone.
-Just because you are pregnant, it does not mean you have to go around in a state of perpetual emergency preparedness.
+If you run out of diapers, another parent will give you one of theirs.
+Just because you are a new mother, it does not mean you have to go around in a state of perpetual emergency preparedness.

 Exposure tools help too

 Fear Ladder: Jennifer’s quick fixes – securing the knives at night.

 Goal: Act opposite to anxiety.
 Act as if I am confident that I am absolutely no danger to my baby.

 |1||Put the knives in the knife block, but put the knife block in an unusual location, such as in the oven.
 Put up the gate across the kitchen as usual.||2|

 |2||Put the knives away where they usually belong.
 Put up the gate across the kitchen as usual.||4|

 |3||Put the knives away where they usually belong, but with a chair in front of the drawer.
 Don’t secure the kitchen gate.||5|